 In the Jing-Jin-Ji area, Beijing is by far the most important and dominant city in all aspects.
 Other cities in the area, excluding Tianjin, are mostly unknown and insignificant on an economic level.
 The more Beijing develops, the more the divide between the center and the periphery increases.

-In 2015 the GDP per capita of Beijing was at 106 thousand RMB, while nearby Shijiazhuang, capital of Hebei, came in at 50 thousand RMB per capita.
-This means that before being able to reach the hoped for results, Beijing will need to dedicate time and money into bridging the disparity between the cities and the internal areas of the Jing-Jin-Ji area.
-The majority of Hebei’s population is still involved in agricultural production and for some time the government is fighting against the lack of potable water, air pollution and corruption on the part of local functionaries.
+In 2015 the GDP per capita of Beijing was at 106 thousand RMB, while nearby Shijiazhuang, the capital of Hebei, came in at 50 thousand RMB per capita.
+This means that before being able to reach the hoped-for results, Beijing will need to dedicate time and money into bridging the disparity between the cities and the internal areas of the Jing-Jin-Ji area.
+The majority of Hebei’s population is still involved in agricultural production and for some time the government is fighting against the lack of potable water, air pollution, and corruption on the part of local functionaries.

 In short, the success of the Jing-Jin-Ji project largely depends on systematic and meticulous planning and execution on the part of numerous government initiatives.
 Only when every area involved in the project’s strong points are fully put to use will we see the birth of the largest urban center in the world.
 The integration of the three areas will require an alignment of the level of services offered, primarily in education and health care, but it’s unlikely that current residents of Beijing will accept cuts to their benefits following a hypothetical increase in urban population.